 - immunity to mumps (two live-vaccine doses or positive titer results)

 - immunity to rubella (two live-vaccine doses or positive titer results)

 - immunity to hepatitis B (three vaccine doses or positive titer results)

 - immunity to chickenpox, known as varicella (two vaccine doses, positive titer results, or documented history of disease)

 - evidence of a meningitis vaccine (Menveo or Menactra) after 16th birthday for all students between 16-21 years old

 All Athletes must complete a one time Athletic Sickle Cell Trait NJCAA Form (PDF)

 Athletes must also complete an annual Athletic Preparticipation Form (PDF)

-COVID-19 vaccination records can be accessed using the Massachusetts Immunization Information System.
+Vaccination records can be accessed using the Massachusetts Immunization Information System.